prof-rossetti/nyu-info-2335-201706/projects/freestyle/project.md

 ## Submission Instructions

-To earn credit for the Proposal Phase deliverable, submit the [Proposal Form](________) by the specified due date.
-If working on a team, each and every member must submit a separate proposal form, and in the respective section should list the email addresses of each and every other team member.
+To earn credit for the Proposal Phase deliverable, submit the [Proposal Form](https://goo.gl/forms/VuwbJiR7Q1JTSYG03) by the specified due date.
+If working on a team, only one member should submit the form on behalf of all teammates, and the "Contributor(s)" section should list the email addresses of all official team members.

 To earn credit the Implementation Phase deliverable: edit the [submissions.csv file](submissions.csv) by adding a new row to include your GitHub username(s) and your project's GitHub repository URL; then commit your changes and submit a Pull Request for your changes to be included in the course repository.
 See the [Contributor Guide](/CONTRIBUTING.md) for instructions.
 At this time, you are encouraged to use the Git CLI to submit your work.